zessta/GenQ/JS_correct_incorrect.md

 - [ ] Reviewed

 ## Question 4: **Budget Planning App**
-   **Description:** Build an app to help users plan their monthly budget by categorizing expenses and incomes.
+   **Description:** Build an app to help users plan their monthly budget by categorizing s and incomes.
    **Skills Tested:** Data management, DOM manipulation, event handling.
    **Features:**
    - Allow users to add, edit, and delete income and expenses.